You are not broken...

 My Journey

 My name is Bindi.
-I offer guidance born of four decades of complex grief and healing, and twenty-five years of devoted spiritual practice.
+I offer guidance shaped by a lifetime of personal loss, caregiving, survival, and long-standing grief.
 All spiritual paths carry beauty and truth, yet many overlook the reality of women’s lived experience.

 When I discovered the Awakening Women’s Institute and the embodied Goddess traditions, for the first time I felt at home — welcomed fully, fierce and tender alike.